 The crowd will listen.

-People will have an opportunity to ask questions.
+People will have the opportunity to ask questions.